Scaling behavior of the thermopower of the archetypical heavy-fermion metal $\rm{YbRh_2Si_2}$: Flat bands and the jumps in at the AF phase transition

 that does not contribute to the specific heat $C(T)$.
 The entropy excess $S_0$ contradicts the Nernst theorem.
 To circumvent violation of the Nernst theorem, FC must be completely eliminated at $T\to 0$.
-This can happen by virtue of some phase transition, e.g., the AF transition that becomes of first order at some tricritical point occurring at $T=T_{\rm tr}$ \cite{shagrep}.
+This can happen by virtue of some phase transition, e.g., the AF transition that becomes of first order at some tricritical point occurring at $T=T_{\rm tr}$ \cite{shagrep,book}.
 Such a first-order phase transition provides for eradication of the flat portion in the spectrum $\varepsilon({\bf p})$.
-As a consequence, both the density of states $N$ and the hole states, shown by the arrow in Fig. \ref{fig5} (a), vanish discontinuously, while the occupation numbers $n({\bf p})$ and the spectrum $\varepsilon({\bf p})$ revert to those LFL theory, as indicated by the arrows in Fig.~\ref{fig3} (a).
-Simultaneously, the Fermi sphere undergoes an abrupt change on the interval from the Fermi momentum $p_f$ to $p_F$, so as to nullify the swelling of the Fermi surface.
-We note that the abrupt change is observed as the change of the low-$T$ Hall coefficient \cite{nsteg,shagrep,shall}.
-It is seen from Fig. \ref{fig2} that at $T=0.03$ K $S/T$ abruptly change it sign, for the hole states vanish.
-The positive sign of $S/T$ of $\rm YbRh_2Si_2$ without the hole states is in agreement with the positive thermopower of the nonmagnetic counterpart $\rm LuRh_2Si_2$, lacking the $4f$ hole states at $\mu$ \cite{TP,TPJ,steg8}.
+As a consequence, both the density of states $N$ and the hole states, shown by the arrow in Fig. \ref{fig5a}, vanish discontinuously, while the occupation numbers $n_0({\bf p})$ and the spectrum $\varepsilon({\bf p})$ revert to those LFL state, as indicated by the arrows in Fig.~\ref{fig3} (a).
+Simultaneously, the Fermi sphere undergoes an abrupt change on the interval from the Fermi momentum $p_f$ to $p_F$, so as to nullify both the swelling of the Fermi surface and the entropy excess $S_0$.
+As result, the thermopower experiences $\rm Jump_2$, as it is follow from Eq. \eqref{sent}, for the entropy abruptly diminishes.
+We note that the abrupt change is observed as the change of the low-$T$ Hall coefficient \cite{nsteg,shagrep,shall,book}.
+It is seen from Fig. \ref{fig2} that at $T=0.03$ K, $S/T$ abruptly change it sign (the second jump - $\rm Jump_2$), for the hole states vanish.
+The positive sign of $S/T$ of $\rm YbRh_2Si_2$ without the hole states \cite{miy} is in agreement with the positive thermopower of its nonmagnetic counterpart $\rm LuRh_2Si_2$, lacking the $4f$ hole states at $\mu$ \cite{TP,TPJ,steg8}.
 Contrary, at $T_{NL}>T>T_{cr}$ the AF phase transition is of the second order and the entropy is a continuous function at the border of the phase transition.
-Therefore, both the occupation numbers and the spectrum $\varepsilon({\bf p})$ become a HF LFL, and keep their FC-like shape, while FC itself is destroyed.
-This destruction generates the first jump, shown in Fig. \ref{fig2} - as the FC state is decayed, its contribution $\rho_0^{FC}$ to the residual resistivity $\rho_0$ vanishes, resulting in the change of the scattering time $\tau(\varepsilon=\mu)$.
-As a result, the thermopower experiences the first jump, as seen from Eqs. \eqref{SB} and \eqref{SSG}.
-We recall that in the presence of FC, $\rho_0=\rho_0^{FC}+\rho_0^{imp}$, where $\rho_0^{imp}$ is formed by impurities \cite{shaginyan:2012:C,shaginyan:2012:B}.
+Therefore, at this second order phase transition both the occupation numbers and the spectrum do not change, and keep their FC-like shape, while the system with FC is destroyed, converting into HF liquid.
+This destruction generates the first jump $\rm Jump_1$, shown in Fig. \ref{fig2}.
+Therefore, as the FC state is decayed, its contribution $\rho_0^{FC}$ to the residual resistivity $\rho_0$ vanishes, resulting in the change of the scattering time $\tau(\varepsilon=\mu)$.
+We recall that in the presence of FC, the residual resistivity consists of two terms $\rho_0=\rho_0^{FC}+\rho_0^{imp}$, where the residual resistivity $\rho_0^{FC}$ is formed by the flat band generated by FC, while the resistivity $\rho_0^{imp}$ is formed by impurities \cite{book,shaginyan:2012:C,shaginyan:2012:B}.
+As a result, the thermopower experiences the first jump $\rm Jump_1$, as seen from Eqs. \eqref{SB} and \eqref{SSG}.
 We also conclude that the second downward jump under decreasing $B$ is deeper than the first one, since it is caused by elimination of both $\rho_0^{FC}$ and the hole states.
 This is consistent with the experimental observations, as seen from Fig.~\ref{fig2}.